Secure Pork Supply Plan

 Biosecurity

-Existing biosecurity plans for facilities may offer protection against endemic diseases but heightened precautions are needed for foreign animal diseases (FADs) such as FMD, CSF and ASF.
-Enhanced biosecurity recommendations are outlined in the Kansas Swine Facility Biosecurity Guide and the Self-Assessment Checklist for Enhanced Biosecurity based on the known exposure routes for FADs.
-These documents emphasize three concepts that all swine operations should be ready to implement in the event of an FAD outbreak in the U.S.:
+Existing biosecurity plans for facilities may offer protection against endemic diseases, but heightened precautions are needed for foreign animal diseases (FADs) such as FMD, CSF and ASF.
+Enhanced biosecurity recommendations are outlined in the Self-Assessment Checklist for Enhanced Biosecurity based on the known exposure routes for FADs.
+These documents emphasize three concepts that all swine operations should be ready to implement in the event of an FAD outbreak in the United States:

 1. Identification of a biosecurity manager,